aithamid/sumo-adam/README.md

 python3 api.py
 ```

-With these steps, you should have InfluxDB, Sumo, and the ADAM API running on your system.
+With these steps, you should have InfluxDB, CORE, and the ADAM API running on your system.
 You can now access the API endpoints using Postman or any other HTTP client.

 Remember to install the required dependencies before running the `core.py` and `api.py` scripts by running the following command inside the respective directories: